tinymce/tinymce-docs/plugins/image.md

 keywords: photo
 ---

-// adds menu control (under Insert menu)

-// adds toolbar control

 This plugin enables the user to insert an image into TinyMCE's editable area.

-Note that this is not drag-drop functionality and the user is required to enter the path to the image (and optionally the image description, dimensions and whether image proportions should be constrained (via a checkbox)).
+> Note that this is not drag-drop functionality and the user is required to enter the path to the image (and optionally the image description, dimensions and whether image proportions should be constrained (via a checkbox)).
 Some of these settings can be preset using the plugin's configuration options.

-The `image` plugin also adds a toolbar control and an `Insert/edit image` menu item under the `Insert` menu.
+The plugin also adds a toolbar button and an `Insert/edit image` menu item under the `Insert` menu.

 **Type:** `String`